pdxjohnny/dffml/docs/cli.rst

 Service
 -------

+Services are various command line utilities that are associated with DFFML.

-Services are various for a complete list of services maintained within the core codebase see the :doc:`/plugins/dffml_service_cli` plugin docs.
+For a complete list of services maintained within the core codebase see the :doc:`/plugins/dffml_service_cli` plugin docs.

 Dev
 ~~~

-Development utilites for creating new packages or hacking on the core codebase.
+Development utilities for creating new packages or hacking on the core codebase.

 Export
 ++++++